eyedol/raiburari/README.md

 raiburari-processor
 -------------------
-Processor for the annotations.
+A processor for the annotations.

 The SDK comes with a multi-layer Models or Entities.
 This necessitates the need to have an object mapper to map / transform from one layer's entity to another layer's model.
 Writing this transformer or object mapper class can be a bit boring.
 This annotation processor aims to automate the process by providing a set of annotations you can apply to a model class and fields so it generates the source for the transformer class for you.

 raiburari
 ---------
-Main module that contains all the base classes, custom views and resuable components.
+Main module that contains all the base classes, custom views, and reusable components.

 Setup